 Appleby Making Any Sense?

 The first part of this paragraph makes no sense, so there is nothing to address.
 The data compression with HANA was promoted by Hasso Plattner and has turned out to be completely inaccurate.
 SAP was telling customers they could compress their data by 98.5 percent.
 This was necessary to hide HANA’s actual cost.
 This type of paragraph brings up the question of how much Appleby knew when he wrote it.
-Fundamentally Appleby did not think of this article or in any of his articles about HANA but is merely repeating marketing information direct from SAP.
+Fundamentally, Appleby did not think of this article or his articles about HANA but merely repeated marketing information direct from SAP.
 Appleby seems to know nothing of what he is writing, so one might propose that he is therefore not responsible for anything he is writing.

 “Third, if you want any kind of Enterprise solution, SAP HANA is available at a single cost for all features, including the equivalents of Enterprise, Multitenant, RAC, Active Data Guard, Partitioning, Advanced Compression, Advanced Security, OLAP, Advanced Analytics, Spatial and Graph, Database In-Memory, Diagnostics Pack, Tuning Pack, Database Lifecycle Management Pack and more.
 If you want to get the best out of Oracle, the cost is simply crippling.

 The cost of RAC for a full-rack Exadata X5-2 is over $3m alone (don’t forget the extra $1m for the spare Exadata!).
 For this reason, most customers don’t use advanced Oracle functionality – it’s just too expensive.”

 Why would you have to purchase Exadata X5-2?
 Is it a coincidence that Appleby, or should I say SAP selected one of Oracle’s most expensive databases/appliances?